How Retirement Affects Your Medicare Benefits

 Most people become eligible for Medicare at age 65, which is also the traditional age of retirement.
-However, some American seniors are choosing to work past the age of 65 and some are retiring early.1
+However, some American seniors are choosing to work past the age of 65, while some are retiring early.

 Retiring Before 65